Gomah/bulmil/README.md

 Vue.config.productionTip = false;

-// Tell Vue to ignore all components defined in the test-components
+// Tell Vue to ignore all components defined in the bulmil package.
-// package.
-The regex assumes all components names are prefixed
+//T he regex assumes all components names are prefixed with 'b-' Vue.config.ignoredElements = [/b-\w*/];
-// 'test'
-Vue.config.ignoredElements = [/b-\w*/];

 // Bind the custom elements to the window object